Complete Health Indicator Report of Sexual Violence

 Data Interpretation Issues'''Revised Definition''': Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim reported to law enforcement. [[br]]'''Legacy Definition''': Forcible rape is the carnal knowledge of a female forcibly and against her will.
 Assaults and attempts to commit rape by force or threat of force are also included; however, statutory rape (without force) and other sex offenses are excluded.
 At the state level, the Federal Bureau of Investigation Uniform Crime Reporting Program began reporting the revised definition in 2013.
 They stopped reporting the legacy definition at the state level in 2016.
 Statistics vary because of differences in how rape is defined and how data is collected.
 The rape rate includes only those that have been reported to law enforcement and is an underestimate of the actual rape rate.
 Some law enforcement agencies do not submit a full 12 months of data and some agencies do not submit any data at all.
 The numerator of the rate is by county of occurrence, not county of residence.

 Why Is This Important?Sexual violence in Utah is a serious public health problem affecting thousands of residents each year.
 Studies in Utah suggest that one in six women and one in 25 men experience rape or attempted rape during their lifetime^1^ and nearly one in three women will experience some form of sexual violence during their lives.^2, 3^ Rape is the only violent crime in Utah that is higher than the national average.
-In a state where other violent crimes, such as homicide, robbery, or aggravated assault, is historically half to three times lower than the national average, this is of concern.^2^ The costs resulting from sexual violence in 2011 totaled nearly $5 billion, almost $1,700 per Utah resident.
+In a state where other violent crimes, such as homicide, robbery, or aggravated assault, are historically half to three times lower than the national average, this is of concern.^2^ The costs resulting from sexual violence in 2011 totaled nearly $5 billion, almost $1,700 per Utah resident.
 The Utah state government spent more than $92 million on people known to have perpetrated sexual violence.
 Only $569,000 was spent on efforts to prevent sexual violence.^4^ More needs to be done to prevent sexual violence in our communities.
 The Utah Department of Health has identified priority risk and protective factors for preventing sexual violence in Utah: [[br]] *Societal norms that support violence/sexual violence[[br]] *Adherence to traditional gender norms[[br]] *Gender equity[[br]] *Association with pro-social peers[[br]] *Skill-solving problems in a non-violent manner[[br]] *Community support and connectedness [[br]][[br]] ---- 1) Utah Behavioral Risk Factor Surveillance System.
 (2018).
 Sexual Violence [Data file].
 Retrieved from: Utah Department of Health. [[br]] 2) Mitchell, C., Peterson, B. (2007).
 Rape in Utah.
 Utah Commission on Criminal and Juvenile Justice.
 Accessed 10/6/2017: [https://justice.utah.gov/Documents/Research/SexOffender/RapeinUtah2007.pdf]. [[br]] 3) Smith, S.G., Chen, J., Basile, K.C., Gilbert, L.K., Merrick, M.T., Patel, N., Walling, M., & Jain, A. (2017).
 The National Intimate Partner and Sexual Violence Survey (NISVS): 2010-2012 State Report.
 Atlanta, GA: National Center for Injury Prevention and Control, Centers for Disease Control and Prevention.
 Retrieved from: [https://www.cdc.gov/violenceprevention/pdf/NISVS-StateReportBook.pdf]. [[br]] 4) Utah Violence and Injury Prevention Program.
 Costs of Sexual Violence in Utah 2015.
 Salt Lake City, UT: Utah Department of Health, 2015 Retrieved from: [http://www.health.utah.gov/vipp/pdf/RapeSexualAssault/costs-sexual-violence-report.pdf]. [[br]]

 Healthy People Objective IVP-40.1:(Developmental) Reduce rape or attempted rape